Python-GIS-book/site/source/part2/chapter-06/md/05-spatial-queries.md

 ```

 <!-- #region deletable=true editable=true -->
-As as result we get `True` if the given point is inside the selected Polygons, and `False` if it is not.
+As as result, we get `True` if the given point is inside the selected Polygons, and `False` if it is not.
 We can now use this mask array to select the points that are inside the given polygons.
 Selecting data with this kind of mask array (containing boolean values) is easy by passing the array inside the `loc` indexer:
 <!-- #endregion -->

 ```python deletable=true editable=true